mkadiri/forex-cheat-sheet/README.md

 |AUD | Australia | Dollar	| Aussie
 |NZD | New Zealand | Dollar	| Kiwi

-- Currency symboles always have thress letters
+- Currency symboles always have three letters
 - first two identify country, last identify currency

 ## Buying and selling
-- Forex trading is the simultaneous buying of one currency and selling another
+- Forex trading is the simultaneous buying of one currency and selling of another

 ### Currency pairs
+- a pairing of currencies where the value of one is relative to the other e.g. GBP/USD
 - When you trade in the forex market, you buy or sell in currency pairs.
 - three categories of currency pairs, “majors“, “crosses“ and “exotics“
 - major currency pairs always include USD